isomerpages/mlaw-cmc/_e-services/1-refer-a-case-to-cmc.md

 **If you are not using the e-service** to refer a case to the CMC, please download the referral form [here](/files/MandatoryInformation.pdf/){:target="_blank"}.
 All fields in the referral form are mandatory.

-<p style=text-align: justify">Should you require any further assistance, please call 1800 2255 529.</p>
+<p style="text-align: justify">Should you require any further assistance, please call 1800 2255 529.</p>